-While hybrid cars entered the mainstream car market over 15 years ago, they’ve grown in popularity and spread across nearly every platform of vehicle today.
+While hybrid cars entered the mainstream car market nearly 20 years ago, they’ve grown in popularity and spread across nearly every platform of vehicle today.
 As the 10- and 15-year marks of ownership are reached, hybrid battery life and maintenance questions have begun to pop up.
 How long do batteries last?
 What are the performance issues that arise?
 How does one go about replacing their beloved hybrid’s battery?

 The battery technology in your hybrid vehicle is similar to that of your smartphone and other modern devices; in fact, for the most part, they both use Lithium-Ion batteries — the ones in your car just have a far higher capacity.
 The battery in your devices typically gets charged to 100 percent and then discharged to nearly 0 percent, which can substantially shorten the lifespan of the battery.